mbarbin/cmdlang/README.md

 3. **Translation Libraries**:
    - Convert `commandlang` parsers at runtime into `cmdliner`, `core.command`, or `climate` parsers
-   - Packaged as three separate helper libraries to keep dependencies isolated.
+   - Packaged as separate helper libraries to keep dependencies isolated.

 ## Experimental Status